Watt-level ultrafast 1.75 {\mu}m laser system based on thulium-doped core and terbium-doped cladding fluoride fibers

-Finally, we examine the tuning effect of the CFBG using a constant pumping power of 9.75 W and fix grating distance (174 mm).
-The FROG trace of the compressed pulse is shown in Fig.~\ref{fig:Fig5}(a).
-The intensity and phase of the retrieved pulse in time and frequency domains are also shown in Fig.~\ref{fig:Fig5}(b) and Fig.~\ref{fig:Fig5}(c), respectively.
-Using an offset in the dispersion slope of $-$50 ps/nm$^2$ which corresponds to GDD=7.1296~ps$^2$ and TOD=$-$0.0578~ps$^3$, we measured the shortest pulse of 217 fs.
-The transform-limited pulse duration derived from the spectrum was 216 fs.
+Finally, we examine the effect of the CFBG tuning using a constant pumping power of 9.75 W and a fixed grating distance of 174 mm.
+We fine-tuned the CFBG by applying offsets in the dispersion slope from $-$90 ps/nm$^2$ to $+$90 ps/nm$^2$.
+The best FROG trace of the compressed pulse is shown in Figure~\ref{fig:Fig5}(a).
+The intensity and phase of the pulse retrieved in the time and frequency domains are also shown in Figures~\ref{fig:Fig5}(b) and ~\ref{fig:Fig5}(c), respectively.
+Applying a dispersion offset of $-$50~ps/nm$^2$, equivalent to a GDD of $+$7.1296~ps$^2$ and a TOD of $-$0.0578~ps$^3$, resulted in a minimum pulse duration of 237~fs.
+The transform-limited pulse duration derived from the spectrum was 210 fs.
 The close match between the transform-limited and retrieved pulse duration proves that the CFBG dispersion profile was successfully compensated to that of the grating pair.
+An excellent temporal quality of the compressed pulse was also achieved, as the retrieved temporal profile shows high contrast.
+There is no considerable energy distributed on the sides of the central pulse.
+Therefore, we expect that multi-photon excitation now will be more efficient.
 Although some residual TOD can be seen in the spectral phase, we did not observe any serious phase distortion due to the nonlinear effects in the power amplifier.
-The compressed pulses peaked near 1.76~{\textmu}m, which is blue-shifted relative to our previous system \cite{okada2024femtosecond}.
-Excellent temporal quality of the compressed pulse was also achieved as the retrieved temporal profile shows high contrast.
-That no considerable energy is distributed on the sides of the central pulse.
-Therefore, we expect that multi-photon excitation now will be more efficient.
-The power of the pulse after the Treacy compressor was estimated to be 700 mW.
+The retrieved spectral profile of the compressed pulses peaked near 1.76~{\textmu}m, which is blue-shifted relative to our previous system \cite{okada2024femtosecond}.
+It is consistent with the independently measured spectrum immediately after the Treacy compressor (recorded using a AQ6376 $Yokogawa$ spectrometer), as depicted by the black solid plot overlapped in Figure~\ref{fig:Fig5}(c).
+Overall, the consistency between the compressor-output spectrum and the FROG-retrieved spectrum demonstrates that the SHG-FROG accurately captures the dominant spectral content of the pulses.
+The pulse power after the Treacy compressor was estimated to be 700~mW.